 A null client is a mail server that is running in SMTP process

 SMTP is a simple mail transfer protocol.
-Every Linux server runs SMTP processes and they run to send mail to the outside.
+Every Linux server runs SMTP processes to send mail to the outside.

-Null clients are usually configured with a forwarder and a mail forwarder is a server that sits somewhere else, which can send out emails to the rest of the world. concisely, we will call the Null client an SMTP server.
+A forwarder configures Null clients.
+In addition, the mail forwarder is a server that sits somewhere, sending emails to the rest of the world.
+Concisely, we will call the Null client an SMTP server.

-Also, there is an email role where emails can be received for users, which is a server that is known as an IMAP/POP server.
+Also, there is an email role where users can receive emails via a server known as an IMAP/POP server.
 It listens for all incoming messages on port 25.
-Null Clients do not receive messages from the outside world, null clients are just for sending messages out to the internet.
+Null Clients do not receive messages from the outside world.
+Thus, null clients are just for sending messages to the internet.

 #dnf install postfix

-Postfix comes out of the box with a null client configuration installed on Centos and started automatically; this is because you need postfix for processes that need to send out information on the internet.
-So, the next thing to do would be to the check the status using the command below. we shall be using centos for the configuration.
+Postfix came out of the box with a null client configuration installed on Centos and started automatically because you need Postfix for processes that need to send out information online.
+So, the next thing to do is check the status using the below command.
+We shall be using Centos for the configuration.

 #systemctl status postfix